Ladies and gentlemen, a serious sociological question.

 No way.

-You're exactly exactly right about it.
+You're exactly right about it.

-As far as the ChICOMs are concerned, our stimulus worked out great for them.
+As far as the ChiComs are concerned, our stimulus worked out great for them.

-They pick up, they've been underwriting our debt, they pick up a battery company.
+They pick up a battery company.

 Obama's happy about it.

-Um, and even if what you wanted to happen happened, even if they stopped lending it.
+And even if what you wanted to happen happened, even if they stopped lending it, there's this thing called printing press in the Federal Reserve.

 And it's called quantitative easing.

-And then artificially keep the interest rates low.
+And they just keep printing money and then artificially keep the interest rates low.

 There's no problem.